ls1intum/Artemis/docs/user/exams/students_guide.rst

     .. note::
         On small screens, the problem statement is shown above the text editor.

-- If you want to focus only on the text editor, you can collapse the problem statement by pressing on |right_arrow|.
+- If you want to focus only on the text editor, you can collapse the problem statement by pressing on |right_arrow| in the top right of the image below.
 This can be reverted by pressing the arrow again.

     .. note::
         You can also choose to resize the problem statement by dragging the outline box |outline_box|.